 Predicting where the prime rate will go in the future is difficult.
 It is influenced by a wide range of factors and, as we saw in 2022, can be subject to sudden changes.
 Some economists and analysts use models to forecast the future direction of interest rates, but these projections are often imprecise and subject to error.
 Ultimately, the direction of the prime rate will depend on a variety of economic factors that influence the rate setting policy of the Bank of Canada, including inflation, economic growth, and the supply and demand for credit.

 The prime rate and variable mortgage rates will decline by 0.25%, bringing some relief to variable-rate mortgage holders.
-Variable mortgage rates are now only slightly higher than fixed mortgage rates, making the decision to choose a variable mortgage rate easier for those inclined to take that risk.
+Variable mortgage rates are now very close to fixed mortgage rates, but still slightly higher.
 With the additional rate cuts that are anticipated we could soon see a more typical rate environment where variable rates are below fixed rates, perhaps into the mid-3% range by the end of the year.

 You can read the Bank of Canada's full press release here -

-The next Bank of Canada rate announcement is scheduled for March 12.
+The next Bank of Canada rate announcement is scheduled for April 16, shortly after the next round of US tariffs are scheduled to arrive.

 If you have a variable rate mortgage you need to be aware that rates may unexpectedly increase.
-We hear some advocates suggesting that rates will definitely come down even more in the latter half of 2024 and into 2025.
-This is a popular view and we also believe it is likely to happen.
-But nobody really knows this.
+Expectations are that rates will decline further in 2025 and while this seems likely, the current geo-political environment is uncertain and the risks are high.
 Manage your own affairs without trying to guess where rates are going.
 Variable-rate mortgages contain risk and are not for everyone.

 If you are in the market currently for a mortgage, a fixed rate might be the best solution.
 With no exposure to interest rate risk during the term of the mortgage, a fixed-rate mortgage is the conservative choice for the majority of us that have a low risk tolerance.